The Main Components of Electric Vehicles

 9. Thermal system(cooling)

-It is used to transfer the mechanical power from the electric motor to the wheels, through a gearbox.
+The gearbox transfers the mechanical power from the electric motor to the wheels.
 The advantage of electric cars is that they do not require multi-speed transmissions.
 The transmission efficiency should be high to avoid power loss.

 You can also watch a video